jkL970910/elg-5164-accont-service/README.md

 # elg5164-account-microservice
-This is a microservice for managing products in a SOA microservice architecture e-commerce platform.
-The microservice provides APIs for performing CRUD operations on products.
+This is a microservice for managing accounts in a SOA microservice architecture e-commerce platform.
+The microservice provides APIs for performing CRUD operations on accounts.
 ## API Endpoints
 Get all accounts:
 ```